LNSD/rust-libp2p-pubsub/README.md

 > If the `cargo build` command fails, check first you have all the [build requirements](#build-requirements) installed.

 The proto files are located in a separate repository: https://github.com/LNSD/waku-proto/tree/rust-waku

+## Supported Rust Versions

+This repository is built against the latest stable release.
+The minimum supported version is **1.65**.
+The current version is not guaranteed to build on Rust versions earlier than the minimum supported version.

+This project follows the same compiler support policies as the Tokio ecosystem.
+The current stable Rust compiler and the three most recent minor versions before it will always be supported.
+For example, if the current stable compiler version is 1.69, the minimum supported version will not be increased past 1.66, three minor versions prior.
+Increasing the minimum supported compiler version is not considered a semantic versioning breaking change as long as doing so complies with this policy.

 ## License